Introduction

 sub-chart will be recreated upon selection of the master chart.

-In order to populate the chart control with data, we use the TakeDataSource
+In order to populate the chart control with data, we use the TakeDataSource event handler, in the code-behind of the .aspx file:

 protected void ShieldChart1_TakeDataSource(object sender, Shield.Web.UI.ChartTakeDataSourceEventArgs e)